Mike Hodel's Hour 25

 Check out the pages below for more information about matters having to do with science fiction.

-Hour 25 is uploaded to the 'net every weekend - but special editions of the show can appear any time.
+Hour 25 is uploaded to the 'net on an irregular basis.
 The fastest way to learn when new shows are available is to be a subscriber to the free Hour 25 Newsletter.

 Sign up now by sending me an email {wwjames@earthlink.net} and you'll get information about Hour 25 directly in your mailbox every time a new show is uploaded. {Be sure to put 'Hour 25 Newsletter' in the subject line of your message so your request does not get misplaced.}